-NOTE: Headunit DVD player does not play Blu-rayTM Discs.
+NOTE: Headunit DVD player does not play Blu-rayTM

+1. Push the OPEN/CLOSE or LOAD button on the radio

+faceplate (Touchscreen).
-- 1. Press the OPEN/CLOSE or LOAD hard-key on the radio faceplate (Touchscreen). - 2.
-Insert the DVD with the label facing up.
-The radio automatically selects the appropriate mode after the disc is recognized and displays the menu screen or starts playing the first track.

-3. To watch a DVD on Screen 1 for second row passengers, ensure the Remote Control and Headphone switch is on Channel 1.

-4. To watch a DVD on Screen 2 for third row passengers, ensure the Remote Control and Headphone switch is on Channel 2.
+- 2. Insert the DVD with the label facing up.
+The radio automatically selects the appropriate mode after the disc is recognized and displays the menu screen or starts playing the first track. - 3.
+To watch a DVD on Screen 1 for second row passengers, ensure the Remote Control and Headphone switch is on Channel 1. - 4.
+To watch a DVD on Screen 2 for third row passengers, ensure the Remote Control and Headphone switch is on Channel 2.

-- 1. Press the SOURCE button on the Remote Control. - 2.
-While looking at Screen 1 or 2, highlight DISC by either pressing Up/Down/Left/Right buttons or by repeatedly pressing the SOURCE button, then press ENTER/OK.
+- 1. Push the SOURCE button on the Remote Control. - 2.
+While looking at Screen 1 or 2, highlight DISC by either pushing Up/Down/Left/Right buttons or by repeatedly pushing the SOURCE button, then push ENTER/OK.

-Select DISC Mode On The VES ${}^{\rm TM}$ Screen
+Select DISC Mode On The VESTM Screen

-• Channel/Screen 1 select mode information is shown on the left side of the screen.

-- Channel/Screen 2 select mode information is shown on the right side of the screen. - The VESTM will retain the last setting when turned off.
+- Channel/Screen 1 select mode information is shown on the left side of the screen. - Channel/Screen 2 select mode information is shown on the right side of the screen. - The VESTM will retain the last setting when turned off.